-The following requirements aim to ensure that Instructors and Trainers delivering programmes against NASDU and Awarding Body specifications have the basic skills knowledge and understanding required to ensure the provision of a professional level of service delivery to learners, i.e. handlers and their dogs
+The following requirements aim to ensure that Instructors and Trainers delivering training programmes against NASDU and Awarding Body specifications that lead to formal certification have the skills knowledge and understanding required to ensure the provision of a professional level of training delivery to learners (handlers) and their dogs

 FOR WHOM SUITABLE

-The requirements are achievable for the novice through to the experienced and are suitable for members of the private security industry, the Police, Prison Services or HM Armed Forces (NB: a novice would be an applicant who does not hold a nationally recognised dog training qualification in the discipline they wish to provide training in)
+These requirements are achievable for the novice Trainer through to the experienced and are suitable for members of the private security industry, the Police, HM Armed Forces or Prison Services etc (NB: a novice would be an applicant who does not hold a recognised service dog training qualification in the discipline they wish to provide training in, but can evidence competence).

 PRIOR LEARNING REQUIREMENTS